 Free Evaluation of Your New York Drug Possession Case

-If you're facing drug possession charges in New York, it's important to remember that the prosecution has the burden to prove every element of the crime beyond a reasonable doubt.
+If you're facing drug possession charges in New York, it's important to remember that you're presumed innocent.
 The outcome of your case will ultimately come down to the evidence admitted at trial and, when it comes to taking on the prosecution's case against you, there's no better ally than an experienced criminal defense attorney who specializes in drug cases.
 There are attorneys near you who are available for a free initial case review, so reach out to one today.